ziatdinovmax/pyroVED/README.md

 ## Development

-To run the unit tests, you'll need to have a pytest framework:
+To run the unit tests, you'll need to have a pytest framework installed:

 ```bash
 python3 -m pip install pytest